sifdin17/TextEditor-Python-Tkinter/README.md

 # TextEditor in Python OO with Tkinter

-This project to be shared with my students. made using Python 3
+This project to be shared with my dev students.

 ## Library required